ucsb-cs56/w20/_lab/lab07b.md

    * That suggests the author tried to reuse their client id and client secret instead of creating a new one.
    * You have to create a new one any time the URL changes.
 * Check that your README.md has a correct link to your GitHub pages documentation and that it is updated.
+* Check that you revisited steps 6b and 8h, and that you made the necessary changes so that your submission is green on Travis-CI.

 Then, finally visit <{{page.gauchospace_url}}> and make a submission.